deepakkum21/angular-19-signal/README.md

 ## Detecting signal changes with the effect() API

-1.  computed() API, gives us way to know when a dependent Signal has changed, and resulting in calculating new value for dervived Signal.
+1.  computed() API, gives us way to know when a dependent Signal has changed, and resulting in calculating new value for derived Signal.
 2. But what if instead of calculating the new value of a dependent signal, we just want to detect that a value has changed for some other reason?
 3.  a situation where you need to detect that the value of a signal (or a set of signals) has changed to perform some sort of side effect, that does not modify other signals
 4.  in effect() there should be invoking of Signal (not in condition/setTimeout), because of this effect() runs atleast once.
-5. Best place to define effect is in constractor, why?
+5. Best place to define effect is in constructor, why?
-    - To know the dependecy Injection Context, so that while discarding the component on ngDestroy the effect also gets destro to avoid memory leak
+    - To know the dependency Injection Context, so that while discarding the component on ngDestroy the effect also gets destroy to avoid memory leak
 6. Defining DI context manually (for GC) when effect() defined other than constructor

     - Inject the Injector context using inject(Injector) same as constructor(injector: Injector)